segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 When you call Identify, Segment creates or updates the user in Intercom using their [Users API](https://developers.intercom.com/reference#users).
 Segment does not currently support creation of leads.

+> info ""
-*Note:* Intercom only associates Track events with known users.
+> Intercom associates Track events with known users.
 An Identify call with a `userId` is required before Track events are associated properly.
 Segment's bundled mobile SDKs also require that `identify` be called prior to `track`, but accepts setting an unknown user in Intercom using the `anonymousId`.

 Keep reading for more information about the Identify call depending on the source type you send it from.